Villasis: Saint Anthony the Abbot Parish Church

 The heritage Saint Anthony the Abbot Parish Church, built in 1763, is part of the Roman Catholic Diocese of Urdaneta (from the Archdiocese of Lingayen-Dagupan).
 Feast Day: January 17; Parish Priest: Father Arturo F. Aquino & Parochial Vicar: Father Dionisio B. Luzano.

+Evangelical Churches and other Denominations

+There are also other religious denominations in the municipality such as Iglesia Filipina Independiente, United Methodist Church, Iglesia ni Cristo, Jesus is Lord Church, Assembly of God, and other evangelical churches.
+A Muslim group also holds their worship.

+Interestingly, the town of Villasis celebrates their yearly fiesta with Thanksgiving Night at the beginning of their week-long celebration to mark their gratefulness to God.
+The said Thanksgiving Night is conducted in coordination with Christian Churches Organization in Villasis (CCOV).

 Economy

 The town's accessibility to all kinds of land transportation has made Villasis a bustling center of trade and commerce.
 It is intersected by the Manila North Road from north to south, allowing all major bus lines plying the Manila-Region I CAR route to pass through the town 24-hours a day.
 The main agricultural crops of the town are rice, corn, cassava, and varieties of vegetables and fruits.
 Raising livestock is another livelihood of the townspeople who raise poultry, swine, goat and cattle.

 There are 56 registered small to medium-sized industries in Villasis.
 These include rice mills, metalcraft industries, cement production, poultry raising and piggeries and an ice-plant.